live-image-tracking-tools/geff/docs/specification.md

 - The `missing` array is an optional, a one dimensional boolean array to support properties that are not present on all edges.
 A `1` at an index in the `missing` array indicates that the `value` of that property for the edge at that index is missing, and the value in the `values` array at that index should be ignored.
 If the `missing` array is not present, that means that all edges have values for the property.

 The `edges/props` is optional.
 If you do not have any edge properties, the `edges\props` can be absent.

+### The `serialized_props` group and `edge serialized property` groups
+The `edges\serialized_props` group is optional and will contain one or more `edge serialized property` groups, each with a `values` array, a `slices` array and an optional `missing` array.
+These properties are serialized as a list of arrays, where each element in the array can have a different length.
+This is useful for properties that are not fixed-length.

+The `edges\serialized_props` is optional.
+If you do not have any edge serialized properties, the `edges\serialized_props` can be absent.

 ## Example file structure and metadata
 Here is a schematic of the expected file structure.